system76/firmware-open/README.md

 - oryp6
 - oryp7
 - oryp8

+* Not officially release and not completed code

 Other models may be in development or available without support, and can be seen in the `models/` directory.